-In this section you will find a number of tutorials on the analysis of ASL data using the BASIL tools.
+In this section you will find a number of further (older) tutorials on the analysis of ASL data using the BASIL tools, these assume that you are using the FSL 5.0.10 (or lower) release.
 If you are trying to use BASIL on your own data then a good place to begin is to find an example here that is as close to the data you have as a guide on how to proceed.

 Dataset 1: pcASL

 This tutorial runs through the use of the BASIL command line tools on single-delay ASL data, the example data uses pcASL labelling and can be found here (~35 MB):

 Please note that the data is only provided for training purposes and should not be used for research without permission.